ilmanzo/q2boot/README.md

-# QBoot - Go Version 🚀
+# Q2Boot - Go go go Version 🚀

-A handy QEMU VM launcher rewritten in idiomatic, concise, and modern Go.
-This is a complete rewrite of the original D language version, providing the same functionality with improved performance and maintainability.
+QEMU Quick Boot is an handy QEMU VM launcher rewritten in idiomatic, concise, and modern Go.
+This is a complete rewrite (hence the v2) of the original D language version, providing the same functionality with improved performance and maintainability.

 ![logo](qboot_logo.jpg)